 The FDA regulates the official use of LAL testing in the United States.
+The FDA has official LAL and endotoxin preparations which have been of great assistance in standardizing LAL testing.
+The FDA reference LAL is not readily used in this test since it has not been formulated for the chromogenic method.
+However, the official endotoxin has been used to standardize the endotoxin in this kit.
 The potency of different endotoxin preparations vary in both the traditional gel test and the chromogenic method.
-The endotoxin standard supplied in this kit has been compared to the RSE using the chromogenic assay and the potency is provided on the lot-specific Certificate of Analysis.
+The endotoxin standard supplied in this kit has been compared to the RSE using the chromogenic assay and the potency is provided on the enclosed Certificate of Analysis.
 The calibration curve diluted from this standard will yield a range of 0.1 to 1.0 endotoxin units/ml relative to the RSE.
 It should be remembered, however, that the traditional gel test is standardized by two-fold dilutions, so that variations will appear quite large in comparison to those in the chromogenic test where standardization is continuous and variations are minimal.